-Storytelling is the practice of using stories to educate or relate information in a memorable way in order to create an emotion impact that leaves a lasting impression of you and your message.
+Storytelling is the practice of using stories to educate or relate information in a memorable, engaging way in order to create an emotional impact that leaves a lasting impression of you and your message.

 When should storytelling be used?